-Email marketing supports most, if not all, marketing and sales efforts.
-And for the last 10 years, email remains the marketing channel that yields the most roi, and is a primary driver of customer acquisition and retention.
+For over a decade, email has been the marketing channel that yields the most ROI and continues to be a primary driver of customer acquisition and retention.

 81% of SMBs report that email is their primary customer acquisition channel, and 80% believe it increases customer retention.Emarsys